MeltwaterArchive/rabbitio/README.md

 # RabbitIO
 [![Build Status](https://travis-ci.org/meltwater/rabbitio.svg?branch=master)](https://travis-ci.org/meltwater/rabbitio)

-This is a tool to support backup and restoring of RabbitMQ messages
+RabbitIO is a tool to backup and restore RabbitMQ messages.

+To learn more about common problems with queue management and our reasoning and design principles when building RabbitIO, please read this [blog post](https://underthehood.meltwater.com/blog/2018/08/03/rabbitio-a-tool-to-backup-and-restore-messages-from-rabbitmq/).

 ## Installing